dlamb22/task-tracker/README.md

 # Task-Tracker

-Task-Tracker was created using ReactJS
+Task-Tracker was created using ReactJS and json-server for storing the data.

 ## Installation